brogers622/brogers622.github.io/_portfolio/project4.md

   subtitle: learning by teaching
   thumbnail: assets/img/portfolio/tutoring/chalkboard.png
 ---
 From guiding a preschooler's journey towards counting to a personalized multivariable calculus course for the [youngest SpaceX engineer](https://en.wikipedia.org/wiki/Kairan_Quazi), I've taught a variety of subjects in a variety of contexts since I began tutoring in high school.
-I've primarily tutored math and physics, but have also offered English, ACT/SAT prep, 3D modelling, and engineering courses.From most recent to longest ago, my tutoring experiences are breifly described below.
+I've primarily tutored math and physics, but have also offered English, ACT/SAT prep, 3D modelling, and engineering courses.
+From most recent to longest ago, my tutoring experiences are briefly summarized below.

 ##### [**Lexicon Academics**](https://www.lexiconacademics.com/), 2023-2024
 At-home, personalized 3D printing, 3D modelling, and engineering skills courses for students in NYC